ehtishammalik/flaskAPI/README.md

 source ~/.bashrc
 source .env
 ```
-- check the requirements.txt to fulfill all the requirements
 - now in your terminal run the following commands to create databases:
 ```
 createdb test_db